vitriolix/cwac-anddown/README.markdown

 -----------
 The Markdown spec says that Markdown converted to HTML should use `<em>` and `<strong>` tags.
 On most browsers, those map to italics and boldface, respectively.
-However, the `Html.fromHtml()` method in Android that creates a `SpannedString` from HTML source flips those, so what you might be used to seeing in boldface turns into italics and vice-versa.
+However, at least on Android 2.x releases, the `Html.fromHtml()` method in Android that creates a `SpannedString` from HTML source flips those, so what you might be used to seeing in boldface turns into italics and vice-versa.
 This should only be an issue if you are displaing the Markdown-generated HTML in a `TextView` &mdash; `WebView` in particular should behave more normally.
+In addition, this appears to be fixed in Android 4.x

 Also, while hoedown is very fast, using the resulting HTML will inevitably be slower.
 The same 5K sample file that hoedown processes in about 1